aweymo-ui/geo_viz_oh/content/3_future.md

 <br>

 That said, Leaflet is a two dimensional, overhead map and one could argue that something is lost by not having the three dimensional context of the physical terrain.

+{% include gallery-figure.html img="geo_viz_oh_27.png" alt="Leaflet Height Graph for understanding terrain in two dimensional space." caption="Leaflet Height Graph for understanding terrain in two dimensional space." %}

-Potential solutions include using topographical Leaflet “skins” that visualize the elevation along the path of place markers alongside a traditional overhead map, such as Height Graph21 and the slightly more chaotic Leaflet-Elevation.js.22 For true 3D rendering, CesiumJS23 and Deck.gl24 are possible, non-proprietary alternatives to Google Earth Studio that can be embedded programmatically in JavaScript, just as we are with Leaflet.
+Potential solutions include using topographical Leaflet “skins” that visualize the elevation along the path of place markers alongside a traditional overhead map, such as [Height Graph](https://giscience.github.io/Leaflet.Heightgraph/) and the slightly more chaotic [Leaflet-Elevation.js.](https://raruto.github.io/leaflet-elevation/examples/leaflet-elevation_hoverable-tracks.html) For true 3D rendering, [CesiumJS](https://cesium.com/platform/cesiumjs/) and [Deck.gl](https://deck.gl/) are possible, non-proprietary alternatives to Google Earth Studio that can be embedded programmatically in JavaScript, just as we are with Leaflet.

 <br>